 You will need to file a response using the TEAS “Response to Nonfinal Office Action” form linked here: https://www.uspto.gov/trademarks/apply/response-forms.
 You must respond to ALL issues raised in the Nonfinal Office Action in your response.

 Some responses need only quick corrections.
+We colloquially refer to these as “administrative” responses.
 Others require full-blown legal arguments to overcome.
+We call these “substantive” responses.

 What if my response is rejected?

-If your response to the Nonfinal Office Action is denied, the USPTO will issue a “Final Office Action.”
-This means that they have rejected your mark.
+If the USPTO denies your Nonfinal Office Action Response, it issues a “Final Office Action.”
+This means that they have rejected your mark’s application.
 You may file a request for reconsideration and/ or an appeal if you wish to continue to fight for your proposed trademark, however, there are very specific timelines in which you must do so.
+This goes through the Trademark Trial and Appeals Board (the “TTAB”).